EffectConnect/MarketplacesPluginPS/README.md

-# EffectConnect Marketplaces - Prestashop 8 plugin
+# EffectConnect Marketplaces - Prestashop plugin

-Use this plugin to connect your Prestashop 8 webshop with EffectConnect Marketplaces.
+Use this plugin to connect your Prestashop webshop with EffectConnect Marketplaces.
 For more information about EffectConnect, go to the [EffectConnect website](https://www.effectconnect.com "EffectConnect Website").

 **Important: before installing this plugin please contact the EffectConnect sales department via +31(0)852088432 and/or sales@effectconnect.com so we can provide you with a new EffectConnect account.**

 ## Install module

+Always check the compatibility before installing this plugin.

-1. Download the latest release [effectconnect_marketplaces_x_x_x.zip](https://github.com/EffectConnect/MarketplacesPluginPS8/releases/ "Plugin ZIP") of the plugin.
+1. Download the latest release [effectconnect_marketplaces_x_x_x.zip](https://github.com/EffectConnect/MarketplacesPluginPS/releases/ "Plugin ZIP") of the plugin.

 2. Upload the ZIP file in your Prestashop Environment (Modules -> Module Manager > Upload a module), select the downloaded file and the installation will start automatically.